-In addition to our corporate headquarters, we lease approximately 14,650 square feet of general office space in Fremont, California, under a lease that will expire on July 31, 2015 with an option for a two-year renewal thereafter.
+In addition to our corporate headquarters, we lease approximately 27,000 square feet of general office space in Fremont, California, under a lease that will expire on March 31, 2020.
 We also lease sales and support office space in the U.S., Australia, China, Germany and the Netherlands.